If your Nest thermostat has issues connecting to the Nest app or Wi-Fi network, you may get one or both of the following:

 2. Check the status of the Nest service

-If the Nest service is down, wait for the Nest service to resume to see if you can add your thermostat to the Nest app.
+If the Nest service is down, wait for the Nest service to resume to check if you can add your thermostat to the Nest app.

-While the service is down, you may also see a message "The Nest service can’t be reached right now" in the Nest app.
+While the service is down, you may also get a message "The Nest service can’t be reached right now" in the Nest app.

 Since your thermostat uses your home Wi-Fi network, check that you can get online with another device in your home.
-You can visit nest.com to check if your connection is working.
+You can visit nest.com to check if your connection works.
 If you’re using a cell phone, make sure you don’t use cellular data to test your connection.

 Tip: To help make sure you’re not using cellular data, turn on Airplane mode and then turn on Wi-Fi.

-If you can’t connect, try using a different device to double check.
-If you can’t connect with any device contact your internet service provider to check the service status in your area.
+If you can’t connect, try to use a different device to double check.
+If you can’t connect with any device, contact your internet service provider to check the service status in your area.

 4. Move closer to your router

-Make sure that your mobile device is close to your router when trying to add your thermostat to the Nest app.
+Make sure that your mobile device is close to your router when you try to add your thermostat to the Nest app.